The street was even more crowded with people, all going in the direction he was coming from.See Important Quotations Explained

 Distraught by his father’s revelations, Milkman goes to see Guitar.
 Along the way, he remembers being breast-fed by his mother beyond infancy and feels disturbed.
 He also realizes that his motivation for striking his father was not love for his mother, and comes to the sudden conclusion that his mother has a personal life outside of being his mother.
 As he is walking, Milkman notices that he is heading against the flow of other foot traffic.

-Milkman finds Guitar at Tommy’s Barbershop discussing two recently murdered boys: Emmet Till, a black Northerner killed in Mississippi, and a white boy killed in their town.
+Milkman finds Guitar at Tommy’s Barbershop discussing two recently murdered boys: Emmet Till, a Black Northerner killed in Mississippi, and a white boy killed in their town.
 Guitar speaks passionately about the injustices brought upon African-Americans and the need to correct them.
 He eventually leaves with Milkman.
-While they sit in a bar, Milkman tells Guitar about striking his father, and Guitar explains that the “cards are stacked against” black men, and that sometimes blacks are even coerced into hurting each other.
-Guitar then tries to compare Milkman’s experience with Till’s recent death, but Milkman is not interested in hearing about the murdered black boy, dismissing him as crazy.
+While they sit in a bar, Milkman tells Guitar about striking his father, and Guitar explains that the “cards are stacked against” Black men, and that sometimes Black people are even coerced into hurting each other.
+Guitar then tries to compare Milkman’s experience with Till’s recent death, but Milkman is not interested in hearing about the murdered Black boy, dismissing him as crazy.
 As he later ponders his life, Milkman realizes that everything bores him: money, the city, politics, and the racial problems that consume other African-Americans.

 In this chapter, Morrison exposes the continual tension between Milkman’s blistering arrogance and his awareness of his own failings.
 Though he is simultaneously alienated from his family, his best friend, and other African-Americans, Milkman continues to believe that the entire world revolves around him.
 Though he is privately insecure about his own shortcomings, such as his oddly short leg, Milkman also thinks that others, especially women, consider him a gift from God.
 On the surface, these beliefs seem contradictory.
 By turning Milkman into a complex character who is at odds with himself, however, Morrison makes his quest for self-understanding all the more difficult and rewarding.